cerner/ccl-testing/ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md

    - `false`

 **testFrameworkVersion**
-- (version range) Causes the validate goal to check the installed version of the [CCL Unit framework][ccl-unit-framework-source] and fail the build if it is not in the specified range.
+- (version range) Causes the validate goal to check the installed version of the [CCL Unit framework][cclunit-framework] and fail the build if it is not in the specified range.
 Specify by adding a validationRule configuration to a validate goal for the plugin.
 ```xml
         <executions>